 - Additional elective coursework, if necessary, to provide a total of at least 120 semester hours

-Marketing majors should carefully consider the prerequisites for Marketing 370, for course planning: 90 semester hours of college coursework, including Marketing 460; credit or registration for an approved internship or practicum course; and six additional semester hours of elective coursework in marketing.
+For course planning, Marketing majors should carefully consider the prerequisites for Marketing 370: 90 semester hours of college coursework, including Marketing 460; credit or registration for an approved experiential learning course; and three additional semester hours of elective coursework in marketing.